Was this helpful?

-Generally speaking, it helps employees collaborate and get work done.
+Generally speaking, sharing passwords helps employees collaborate and get work done.
 Teams may share one login for a particular website or service, rather than getting separate subscriptions.
 IT teams share admin accounts to manage company infrastructure and services.
 Someone may manage projects on behalf of a client, so each party should be able to access accounts.
 The list may go on and on.

-Keeping shared passwords, say, in a Google Docs is neither a good idea.
+Keeping shared passwords, say, in Google Docs is neither a good idea.
 A hacker who discovers a document full of a dozen shared credentials in one employee’s Google account can carry out a full-blown data breach.
 And the latter, if your customers’ privacy gets violated, can even expose your organization to legal issues.